Faithful flatness of Hopf algebras over coideal subalgebras with a bimodule conditional expectation: Introduction

+The category of left $A$-modules over an algebra is denoted $\lA$, the category of left $C$-comodules over a coalgebra is denoted ${^C\mathcal M}$, etc...

 As usual, we say that a right $A$-module $M$ is flat if the functor $M\otimes_A- : \lA \to {_k\mathcal M}$ is exact, which amounts to say map $M\otimes_A-$ preserves injective maps (monomorphisms), and that $M$ is faithfully flat if it is flat and $M\otimes_A-$ creates exact sequences as well.
-We also say that an algebra extension $A\subset B$ is right (faithfully) flat is $B$ is (faithfully) flat as a right $A$-module.
+Left (faithfully) flat $A$-modules are defined similarly.
+We also say that an algebra extension $A\subset B$ is right or left (faithfully) flat is $B$ is (faithfully) flat as a right or left $A$-module.

-We introduce a technical notion, which is in general a consequence of faithful flatness, but which is sufficient in many applications.